-In this work, we study a general class of hybrid Liouvillians, where quantum jump processes are partially post selected.
-Focusing on quadratic open systems of fermions, where the Liouvillian eigenspectrum can be analytically solved within the third-quantization framework~\cite{ProsenThird,ProsenSpectral}, we demonstrate the presence of higher-order Liouvillian EPs in the system.
-Under partial post selection, the system at long times approaches a quasisteady state, with a negative Liouvillian eigenvalue.
-This is in contrast to the vanishing Liouvillian eigenvalue of the steady state in a standard Lindblad master equation.
-Remarkably, the quasisteady state itself corresponds to the highest-order Liouvillian EP of the system, whose order scales with the system size.
-The resulting Liouvillian spectrum is gapless, leading to an algebraic decay toward the quasisteady state in the dissipative dynamics.
+In this work, we study a general class of hybrid-Liouvillians, where quantum jump processes are partially post selected.
+Focusing on quadratic open systems of fermions, where the Liouvillian eigenspectrum can be analytically solved within the third-quantization framework~\cite{ProsenThird,ProsenSpectral}, we demonstrate the presence of higher-order Liouvillian EPs in the system. { Under partial post selection, the hybrid-Liouvillian is trace decreasing, so the unnormalized density matrix vanishes in the long-time limit.
+We therefore focus on the normalized density matrix, whose long-time behavior is governed by the slowest-decaying Liouvillian modes.} { We refer to these modes as the quasi-steady states, in analogy with the eigenstates of a non-Hermitian Hamiltonian with the largest imaginary eigenvalue component, which also dominate the long-time dynamics and regarded as the steady states of the non-Hermitian dynamics~\cite{AzconaMagic}.} Remarkably, the quasi-steady state itself corresponds to the highest-order Liouvillian EP of the system, whose order scales with the system size.
+The resulting Liouvillian spectrum is gapless, leading to an algebraic decay toward the quasi-steady state in the dissipative dynamics.
 We show that the nature of these higher-order EPs can be revealed by introducing many-body quantum jump processes as perturbations.
-For instance, upon introducing the perturbation, the degeneracy is lifted at the highest-order EP corresponding to the quasisteady state, but with the perturbed Liouvillian eigenvalues and the resulting Liouvillian gap exhibiting perturbation-dependent fractional power-law scalings.
-This gives rise to exponentially fast asymptotic dynamics toward the quasisteady state, whose perturbation-dependent relaxation time should facilitate the design of dynamic detection schemes for the higher-order Liouvillian EPs.
-By engineering higher-order Liouvllian EPs in many-body quantum open systems, our work paves the way for further exploration of non-Hermitian physics in the quantum many-body regime.
+For instance, upon introducing the perturbation, the degeneracy is lifted at the highest-order EP corresponding to the quasi-steady state, but with the perturbed Liouvillian eigenvalues and the resulting Liouvillian gap exhibiting perturbation-dependent fractional power-law scalings.
+This gives rise to exponentially fast asymptotic dynamics toward the quasi-steady state, whose perturbation-dependent relaxation time should facilitate the design of dynamic detection schemes for the higher-order Liouvillian EPs.
+By engineering higher-order Liouvillian EPs in many-body quantum open systems, our work paves the way for further exploration of non-Hermitian physics in the quantum many-body regime.